Daniyaliranmehr/Heart-Failure-Risk-Prediction/README.md

 The predicted labels for `DEATH_EVENT` were compared against the ground truth labels provided in the `full_test.csv` file to compute the final test accuracy.

+> #### Base Model Analysis (Training, Validation, and Test Behavior)
+>
+> **Training Performance:**
+> The model achieved very high performance on the training set, with accuracy approaching **100%** and loss decreasing close to **0** as training progressed.
+>
+> **Validation Performance:**
+> A similar trend was observed on the validation set, where accuracy also approached **100%** and loss remained very low.
+>
+> The fact that both training and validation metrics improved simultaneously suggests that the model was able to fit the training distribution extremely well.
+However, this behavior does not necessarily guarantee strong generalization ability.
+In this case, it is likely influenced by the limited size of the dataset and the high similarity between training and validation splits, which may not fully represent unseen data diversity.
+>
+> **Interpretation:**
+> Although this could indicate effective learning, it may also reflect that the model is capturing dataset-specific patterns rather than robust general features.
+Due to the small dataset size, the validation set might not be sufficiently challenging to reliably estimate generalization performance.
+>
+> **Test Performance:**
+> In contrast, the model achieved only **69.3878% accuracy** on the test set, where predictions were compared against the ground truth labels in `full_test.csv`.
+>
+> This noticeable drop suggests that the model does not generalize well to truly unseen data.
+A likely reason is the limited dataset size, which can lead to overly optimistic validation results and reduced robustness on independent test samples.
+Other possible factors include dataset distribution differences and the model’s capacity being high relative to the available data.

 #### 2. Batch Size Experiment

 In the `batch_size_experiment.ipynb` notebook, the model was trained using batch sizes of **4**, **8**, and **16** to analyze their effect on the training process.